ilievanadezhda/CS-433-Road-Segmentation/README.md

 4. **Kaggle Dataset**: 400x400 pixel images from Los Angeles, filtered for road presence.
 The original dataset was downloaded using Googlemaps API.
 See [notebook](https://github.com/ilievanadezhda/Road-Segmentation-ML/blob/main/notebooks/kaggle.ipynb) for preprocessing this dataset for our needs.
 [Link](https://www.kaggle.com/datasets/timothlaborie/roadsegmentation-boston-losangeles) to original dataset.

 **Download Data**
-- For ease of use, we provide a link so you can download the datasets already preprocessed.
+- Downloading these datasets is optional, they are not needed for the best submission, however if the user wants to reproduce the training process they are required.
+For ease of use, we provide a link so you can download the datasets already preprocessed.
 [Download Data](https://www.dropbox.com/scl/fi/vl5ygbyuyhchcp7getra7/datasets.zip?rlkey=avjkd4q1x0v7dilid56h0fdy8&dl=0%22)

 ## Installation